-Security is at the forefront of what we do at DNSFilter, and is always on everyone's minds these days, so I'm sure you may have heard of two different methods of "secure" DNS - DNS over HTTPS (DoH), and DNS over TLS (DoT)
+Security is at the forefront of what we do at DNSFilter, and is always on everyone's mind these days.
+So I'm sure you may have heard of two different methods of secure DNS - DNS over HTTPS (DoH), and DNS over TLS (DoT)

 DoH is at the forefront right now because it’s what Google uses, but it’s not necessarily better than DoT.
 It’s just different, and in some ways, it’s actually inferior to DoT.

 DoT is actually a more efficient method because of the layer within the TCP/IP model it is enabled in.